 What to do if your period ends during the day?

-If your period ends anytime between Fajr and Maghrib, you must make it up later on.
+If your period ends anytime between fajr and maghrib, you must make up the fast for that day later on.

-In the Hanafi madhab you would also need to abstain from food and drink until Maghrib, whilst also making up the entire day.
-However, according to the majority, you would not need to abstain.
+In the Hanafi school of thought, you would also need to abstain from food and drink until maghrib, while also making up the entire day.
+However, according to the majority, you would not need to abstain from food and drink as well.

 What to do if your period ends at night?